joshniemela/BottlenecksWithinGNN/report/main.typ

 Out of time constraints we have not made an analytical solution before running the algorithm, which means our testing hypothesis is not super well defined, or isolated.
 It is our belief that the observed bottleneck is under-reaching, and in fact we analytically show that it is present, but we do not show that it is the only bottleneck present and the only bottleneck alleviated in the two testing cases.
 By adding an additional layer, we change several factors, crucially including the parameter count.

-= Over-squashing & Over-smoothing bottlenecks
+= Over-squashing & over-smoothing bottlenecks

 Two often cited issue in the literature are over-squashing and over-smoothing